llooker/powered_by_modules/Use Cases/Embed a Dashboard.md

 ### Step 3: Authenticate Embed URL

 Gather all the parameters that are required to authenticate a dashboard.
-1. User Specific Parameters: First Name, Last Name, External User ID, Permissions, Models, Access Filter Fields
+1. User Specific Parameters: First Name, Last Name, External User ID, Permissions, Models, User Attributes
 2. System Wide Parameters: Host, Secret, Session Length, Force Login Logout

-Using the following snippet of code, pass in the parameters above and create a signed embedded URL that can be accessed via Iframe.
+Using the following snippet of code, pass in the parameters above and create a signed embedded URL that can be accessed via iFrame.

 ```
 require 'cgi'